 Summer fun usually means long days, relaxing with friends and family.
 For a lot of people, relaxing on the beach, garden parties, pool parties and barbecues often involve ice cold alcoholic beverages.
 For those “on the wagon” the equation of fun and good times with alcohol can be uncomfortable to say the least.
-For many recovering alcoholics summer can be a very difficult time, especially when it comes to maintaining your sobriety. staying sober on summer days Not only is summer drinking dangerous because of the combination of physical and mental impairment with many summer activities; but it can also be particularly tempting when participating in fun, outdoor activities as you are constantly surrounded by social cues to drink.
+For many recovering alcoholics summer can be a very difficult time, especially when it comes to maintaining your sobriety.
+Not only is summer drinking dangerous because of the combination of physical and mental impairment with many summer activities; but it can also be particularly tempting when participating in fun, outdoor activities as you are constantly surrounded by social cues to drink.
 Sober individuals will benefit from having a summer sobriety plan to help them stay strong and maintain their alcohol abstinence through all the summer holidays, graduations, weddings, vacations and fair-weather outings.
 There are a variety of tips available online to help you create a sobriety plan but there are key elements necessary to be sure you can follow through effectively.
 There seems to be an obvious connection to seasonal drinking in the winter around family holidays like Thanksgiving, Christmas and New Year’s.
 The connections between the summer and drinking is often over-looked.
 Statistics show that while most people report alcohol use in winter months, the actual highest level of alcohol use is reported in the summer.
 While there are numerous factors affecting the collection and analysis of alcohol consumption data, some trends are very apparent.
 One of those is the increase in underage and binge-drinking in summer months.

 Sober in the Summer